 The frames that will be relayed shall be sent with Relayed Frame field set to one as described in 6.2.2.
 The frames, either sent from coordinator to device or from device to coordinator, are also received by the relay device.
 The relay device accepts and stores the frames with Relayed Frame field set to one.
 If the frame is valid, its MAC sublayer then relays the frame as it is.
 The MCS to use for relayed frames shall be the one configured at relay link activation as described in 5.10.2.

-ACK frames are also relayed like other frames.
-Relay device does not acknowledge any frame sent to it.
+ACK frames are relayed like any other frame.
+A relay device does not acknowledge any frame sent to it.

-A frame with a destination address equal to the broadcast address shall be handled and shall also be relayed.
+A frame with a destination address equal to the broadcast address shall be relayed like any other frame.

-If the capFullDuplex was agreed during association with the device, the relay device may perform relaying simultaneously to both directions without self-interference due to the directive nature of light propagation.
+If the capFullDuplex was agreed during association with the device, the relay device may perform relaying simultaneously to both directions.

-7.5 Capabilities
+NOTE – This is possible without self-interference due to the directive nature of light propagation.

-Add the row to the Table 37 MAC Capabilities
+Add the following two rows to the Table 37 MAC Capabilities